 Induction takes Electric Current → Heats Cooking vessel.

 Induction cuts out the ‘middle man.’
 The downside is that your brewing vessel must be ferromagnetic, or contain iron, and have a flat bottom.
 An easy way to test for this is to see if a magnet will stick to your brewpot.
 If it does then you are good to go.

 Initially the problem with induction technology was that it was very expensive and cost prohibitive for brewing.
 Many induction cooktops powerful enough to heat up 6-11 gallons of wort cost hundreds, if not thousands of dollars.
 These high energy units were only marketed and used by restaurants.

 That was until recently, when a new model came on the market significantly cheaper than the others.
-Enter the Mai Cook Stainless Steel 3500W Electric Induction Cooktop which is priced under just under $300 dollars!
+Enter the Mai Cook Stainless Steel 3500W Electric Induction Cooktop.

 This unit runs off of a 20 amp 240 volt circuit and with patience and some brewpot insulation, is capable of brewing 10-gallon batches.
 If you only brew five gallons at a time, you have more than enough power with this unit.

 Advantages of Induction Cooktops

 - No Control Panel – The control panel on an induction burner is built-in.